scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Announcing Large Numbers of Path Segments** <br>
 A variant of the previous attack is possible if the adversary controls multiple (at least two) ASes.
 The adversary can create a large number of links between the ASes under its control, which do not necessarily correspond to physical links.
 This allows the adversary to multiply the number of PCBs forwarded to its downstream neighbor ASes.
 This in turn increases the chance that one or several of these forwarded PCBs are selected by the downstream ASes.

 In general, the number of PCBs that an adversary can announce this way scales exponentially with the number of consecutive ASes the adversary controls.
 However, this also decreases their chance of being chosen by a downstream AS for PCB dissemination or by an endpoint for path construction, as these relatively long paths have to compete with other, shorter paths.
-Furthermore, both endpoints and downstream ASes can detect bad-quality paths in the data plane and switch to better paths.
+Furthermore, both endpoints and downstream ASes can detect poorer quality paths in the data plane and switch to better paths.

 **Wormhole Attack** <br>
 A malicious AS M1 can send a PCB not only to their downstream neighbor ASes, but also out-of-band to another, colluding malicious AS M2.
 This creates new segments to M2 and M2's downstream neighbor ASes, which may not correspond to actual paths in the network topology.
 Similarly, a fake path can be announced through a fake peering link and attract traffic even across ISDs.

 Without specific prevention mechanisms, these so-called wormhole attacks are unavoidable in routing.
-The current implementation of SCION does not provide wormhole prevention mechanisms (yet).
+The current implementation of SCION does not yet provide wormhole prevention mechanisms.

 **Fake Peering Link Announcement** <br>
 As an instance of a wormhole attack, an adversary can advertise fake peering links, thus offering short routes to many destination ASes within and outside its own ISD.
 Downstream ASes will likely have a policy of preferring paths with many peering links and thus are more likely to disseminate PCBs from the adversary.
 Similarly, endpoints are more likely to choose short routes that make use of peering links.
 However, a peering link can only be used if the neighboring AS also announces it.
 If the adversary is colluding with an external AS, a wormhole becomes possible.
 In the data plane, whenever the adversary receives a packet containing a fake peering link, it can transparently exchange the fake peering hop fields with valid hop fields to the colluding AS.
 To avoid detection of the path alteration by the receiver, the colluding AS can replace the added hop fields with the fake peering link hop fields the sender inserted.

 To defend against this kind of wormhole attacks, it is necessary to be able to detect these attacks.
-The current implementation of SCION is not able to do this (yet).
+The current implementation of SCION is not yet able to do this.

 ## Denial of Service Attacks {#dos-cp}